-Here in the Baltimore area, the staff at Lebowitz & Mzhen, LLC, understands that even when an insurance company chooses to deny a claim of personal injury resulting from a negligent car or truck crash, there may still be recourse for the victims of that original careless or thoughtless act.
+Here in the Baltimore area, the staff at Lebowitz & Mzhen Personal Injury Lawyers, understands that even when an insurance company chooses to deny a claim of personal injury resulting from a negligent car or truck crash, there may still be recourse for the victims of that original careless or thoughtless act.
 There is no reason why anyone should suffer financially from a collision caused by another negligent motorist.

 Having spent our own fair share of time behind the wheel, our attorneys know how even a pleasant Sunday drive can end with a driver or passengers in the emergency room of a local hospital.
 Maryland roads can be densely packed with drivers all trying to get to their respective destinations.
 Unfortunately, there are always a few bad apples who couldn’t care less about the well-being of others with whom they share the roadway.

 Surprisingly, for many it isn’t just those high-speed beltway collisions that can cause severe injury to car, truck and motorcycle accident victims.
 Even low-speed wrecks may expose vehicle occupants to a variety of personal injuries.
 Sadly, it is not uncommon for auto insurance companies to view occupant injuries in the same light as vehicle or property damage.
 In other words, if there is little or no physical damage evident on the victim’s vehicle, the insurance company may be less apt to pay any large injury claim.